PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 Whole-graph fallback scans and relaxed in-place constant updates remain a separate immutable-indexed migration task.

+### Stale channelwise-binary Transpose repair ownership

+`passes/stale_binary_adapter_repair.py` now owns the corrected 132-line stale NCHW-to-NHWC channelwise-binary Transpose repair.
+Its owner body is AST-identical to the corrected predecessor at checkpoint `c869c410`.
+The lowerer retains its historical private symbol as a compatibility wrapper and forwards an optional caller-owned `ModelIRGraphIndex` without rebuilding it.
+Both standalone fallback/final calls remain in their original positions.

+The fixed three-round `_run_indexed_binary_layout_convergence` coordinator intentionally remains in the lowerer: it owns the ordering boundary between the separate broadcast-constant repair, stale-Transpose repair, and static shape reconciliation.
+Direct owner and wrapper execution on deep-copied multi-match ModelIR graphs produces identical statistics and complete ModelIR fingerprints.
+Architecture tests prevent a lowerer import cycle, require the rank and signature guards to precede mutation in the module owner, preserve the wrapper's index forwarding, and freeze the runner plus both standalone production call boundaries.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current